oisinmulvihill/nozama-cloudsearch/docs/source/index.rst

 ~~~~

 This part provides the business logic and core code behind the cloudsearch
 project.
-This delivers the namespace "mock.cloudsearch.data" into the
+This delivers the namespace "nozama.cloudsearch.data" into the
 environment.
 The Service builds on this to provide the REST API.